fau-klue/clmaths/topics/02-logic.md

 $$ GIVE(H, D, R) $$

 This will translate as: "Hal gives Dave the report".
+We can also apply the same operations we have seen before to modify and combine sentences.

+$$ ROBOT(H) \land \neg ALIVE(F) $$

+This will translate as: "Hal is a Robot and Frank is not alive".

 ## Quantifiers